LabDigital/peninsula-gardens-wordpress/wp-content/plugins/wp-rollback/readme.txt

 **BUT!!**

-We do have documentation on the plugin [Github Wiki](https://github.com/impress-org/wp-rollback/wiki).
+We do have documentation on the plugin [GitHub Wiki](https://github.com/impress-org/wp-rollback/wiki).

 == Installation ==

 = Minimum Requirements =

-* WordPress 4.8 or greater
+* WordPress 5.5 or greater
-* PHP version 5.3 or greater
+* PHP version 7.4 or greater
 * MySQL version 5.0 or greater

 = Automatic installation =